SaeedDev94/jalali-ts/README.md

 You may ask yourself we already have `moment-jalaali` which is even more powerful in some cases!

 **So why `jalali-ts`?**
-Because `moment` is a legacy project and according to its document you should avoid to use it in the new projects!
+Because `moment` is a legacy project and according to its document you should avoid using it in the new projects!

 Pros: